dentarg/auth0-blog/_posts/2017-12-28-symfony-tutorial-building-a-blog-part-1.markdown

 ### Update DotEnv File

-In your root directory there is a file called `.env`, you should see something similar to the following:
+In your root directory, there is a file called `.env`, you should see something similar to the following:

 ```yml
 ###> doctrine/doctrine-bundle ###